hetu-script/hetu-script/docs/docs/en-US/grammar/import/readme.md

 export { hello } from 'hello.ht'
 ```

+Use export with a string literal as path, **you will first import the source by that path, then export it.
+So you can use those symbols of that source just like normal import statement.**

+You cannot export symbols of imported namespaces without specify its path.

+If no path is provided, there must be a '{}' list to indicate the symbols that you wish to export from this namespace.

-Every top level symbol will be exported by default if you do not have any export statement.
+By default, every top level symbol will be exported, if you do not have any kind of export statement.

 ## require